 mvn -U clean package assembly:assembly -Dmaven.test.skip=true

-This is an example of a data migration task from OpenTSDB to TDengine and the configuration file opentsdb2tdengine.json looks as follows:
+To migrate data from OpenTSDB to TDengine 3.0, configure the opentsdb2tdengine.json file as follows:

 {